Precision Sound Reproducers

 allowing for digital

-sources to sound rich, detailed and without aggression.
+sources to sound smooth, rich, detailed and without aggression.

 Q: Phase linear, pulse correct, transient distortion free, omnidirectional, virtual point source, full frequency range, high power and dynamics, build-in phase linear subwoofer,….
 It all has been done before.
 What is so special about your system?